 However, many customers can expect to see a significant savings when purchasing through the New York State Health Benefit Exchange because of premium tax credits.

-What’s the difference between an exchange plan and getting one through a private insurer?
+What’s the difference between an exchange plan and going through a private insurer?

-When going through a private insurance company individuals will not receive the premium tax credit like they would if they had gone through the exchange.
-Also plans previously sold through private insurance companies can be grandfathered in.
+When going through a private insurance company, individuals will not receive the possible premium tax credit they might have received had they gone through the exchange.
+Also, plans previously sold through private insurance companies can be grandfathered in.